dalgarno/temp-repl/README.md

 The app estimates the current "risk factor" (a positive floating point number >= 1.0) of an individual in England regarding COVID-19.
 The value computed will be used in downstream services.

-The risk factor comprises two elements: a baseline risk, and an area modifier.
+The risk factor comprises two elements:

+- a baseline risk
+- an area modifier

 These are multiplied together to get the final value.

 For reference: